 Changes with more detailed modifications of type elements

-• the type property Category has a data type of List (to classify the type of modification).
-Examples of typical list values include Addition, Update, and Removal;
+- The type property Category has a List data type (to classify the type of modification).
+Examples of typical list values include Addition, Update, and Removal.

-• the type property Remark has a data type of Text (to contain an optional comment on the modification);
+- The type property Remark has a Text data type (to contain an optional comment on the modification).

-• the type property Status has a data type of List (to indicate the lifecycle of the modification).
+- The type property Status has a List data type (to indicate the lifecycle of the modification).
 Examples of typical list values include Actual and Rejected.

 TIP: The compare mode can be used as a complementary tool for identifying and validating modifications stored explicitly in the model.